nihal-sahu/EasyExcel/README.md

 # EasyExcel
 An easy way of accounting for those who don't know Microsoft Excel.
+Made with Python 3.9, Pandas, Matplotlib, and Kivy.

 V1.0:
 *Currently supporting .xlsx and .xls filetypes*